-Plan Moving Forward
+Plan Moving Forward & Pending Assays

-With most of the assays still pending, we are using this information derived from the RC drilling to plan further work at both Leipold and McTavish.
-We await the drone magnetics survey, with these pending assays to confirm our next stage which will be articulated as the results are presented over the coming weeks.
-It is intended to expand the next programme of work to continue to evaluate Champion, Altona and to return to the Cosmopolitan Gold Mine area where 360,000 ounces was produced historically at a head grade of 15 g/t over the life of that mine between 1896 to 1922.
+With a significant parcel of the assays still pending - 38 drill holes in total (14 from McTavish, 9 from Champion and 15 remaining from Leipold), we are using this information derived from the RC drilling to plan further work at both Leipold, McTavish and Champion as these prospects move into the resource definition phase.
+With the results of the drone magnetic survey demonstrating a further 21 greenfield targets4, it is intended to expand the drilling programme to continue to evaluate Champion, Fortuna, Altona and to return to the Cosmopolitan Gold Mine area where 360,000 ounces was produced historically at a head grade of 15 g/t over the life of that mine between 1896 to 1922.